cowprotocol/docs/docs/cow-protocol/reference/core/auctions/the_problem.md

 where $$p(s)$$ is the price of the sell token relative to a numéraire and is externally provided.
 Also here, orders can be executed over multiple batches.

-### Liquidity Orders

-Liquidity orders are orders not submitted by users.
-They represent sources of liquidity that are available to a solver, for example, automated market makers or private liquidity pools.
-They look identical to user orders, in the sense that each liquidity order can be represented by an acceptance set $$L \subset \mathbb R^k$$.
-The main difference to user orders is that the utility function of a liquidity order is always zero.

 ## Fees

 Each user order has an associated fee paid to the protocol.
 At a high level, these fees can be represented by a function that, for a given order $$S$$ maps all possible trades to a positive vector of tokens, that is $$f_S:S \rightarrow \mathbb R^k_+$$   with $$f_S(0)=0$$.

 From the practical viewpoint, for market fill-or-kill orders, the fee is always in the sell token and is pre-specified: it is an estimate of the cost of executing an order and is explicitly shown to the user before the order is submitted.
 Instead, (long-standing) limit orders are "feeless" from the user's perspective: users are guaranteed a limit price without specifying how fees will be calculated.
-For fill-or-kill limit orders, the protocol computes a fee each time such an order enters a batch auction, while for partially-fillable limit orders, solvers are the ones that need to propose a fee.
-In this latter case, the expectation is that this fee should equal the cost of execution of this trade in isolation.
-The fee of limit orders is again in the sell token.
+Solvers are the ones proposing a fee under the expectation that this fee should equal the cost of execution of this trade in isolation.
+The fee of limit orders is again denominated in the sell token.

 ## Solution

 Solvers propose solutions to the protocol, where a solution is a set of trades to execute.
 Formally, suppose that there are $$I$$ users and _J_ liquidity sources.
 A solution is a list of trades $$\{o_1, o_2, ...o_I, l_1, l_2, ..., l_J\}$$ one per user and one per liquidity source such that:

 * **Maximum size of solution**: The total number of executed orders and AMMs does not exceed a certain number within each batch due to limitations regarding the size of a block on the blockchain.
-* **Incentive compatibility and feasibility**: the trades respect the user and liquidity orders, that is, $$o_i\in S_i~~\forall i\leq I$$  and $$l_j \in L_j~~\forall j\leq J$$.
+* **Incentive compatibility and feasibility**: the trades respect the user and liquidity sources, that is, $$o_i\in S_i~~\forall i\leq I$$  and $$l_j \in L_j~~\forall j\leq J$$.
 * **Uniform clearing prices**: all users must face the same prices.
 Importantly, this constraint is defined at the moment when the swap occurs.
 So, for example, suppose user _i_ receives _x_ units of token 1 in exchange for _y_ units of token 2 and that the protocol takes a fee in the sell token $$f_2$$.
 Define $$p_{1,2}=\frac{y-f_2}{x}$$ as the price at which the swap occurs.
 Uniform clearing prices means that $$p_{1,2}$$ is the same for all users swapping token 1 and token 2.
 Furthermore, prices must be consistent, in the sense that for any three tokens 1, 2, and 3, if $$p_{1,2},~ p_{2,3}, ~p_{1,3}$$ are well-defined, then it must be that $$p_{1,2}\cdot p_{2,3}=p_{1,3}$$.
 Note that this implies that prices can be expressed with respect to a common numéraire, giving rise to a uniform price clearing vector $$p$$.
-* **Token conservation per token**: No token amounts can be created or destroyed.
-In other words, for every token, the total amount sold must be equal to the total amount bought of this token.
 * [**Social consensus rules**](social-consensus): These are a set of principles that solvers should follow, which were voted by CIPs.

 :::caution